 - Preserve the assets you intend to leave to your children or loved ones; and

 - Prevent your assets from being depleted by the high costs of medical and nursing home care.

 Contact Our Estate Planning Attorneys

 To find out more about protecting your assets through a Medicaid Trust, contact our experienced New York estate planning attorneys today.
 At Cavallo & Cavallo, our attorneys have experience helping clients just like you protect and preserve the assets they’ve worked hard to get.
-With offices in the Bronx as well as New Rochelle, we provide compassionate and effective legal service in handling all your estate planning needs.
+With offices in the Bronx as well as Westchester, we provide compassionate and effective legal service in handling all your estate planning needs.
 Contact us today for a free consultation.